SysKitTeam/docs-monitor/common-tasks/malicious-ip-blocking.md

 ---
-title: Malicious IP Blocking
-description: >-
-  This article focuses on the Blocked IP Addresses feature that creates a list of blocked IP addresses via Windows Firewall rules.
+description: This article focuses on the Blocked IP Addresses feature that creates a list of blocked IP addresses via Windows Firewall rules.
-author: Andrea Budisa
-date: 28/6/2017
 ---

 # Malicious IP Blocking